 This is a method of homeschooling whereby families allow their children to learn based on their interests.
 Then, they allow them to build life experiences around those interests.

 This system is used by parents who are drawn to the idea of flexibility and unique learning experiences.
-Turns out they want their children to enjoy learning.
+It turns out they want their children to enjoy learning.

 Furthermore, they believe the more personal the learning is, the more their child will retain the knowledge and desire to learn in the future.
 So how do they do it?

-They encourage exploration and learning through non-traditional methods such as traveling, extracurricular activities, and internships to mention a few.
+They encourage exploration and learning through non-traditional methods such as travelling, extracurricular activities, and internships, to mention a few.

 Frequently Asked Questions and Answers